ajdas1/saildrone_mission_tools/README.md

 If predict_overpass_at_location is True:
 - for a given point, find the next (5) return times of the satellite overpass based on previous data.

 ### IN PROGRESS
+## Comparing latest observations at a buoy to saildrone
+**/bash/download_buoy_data.sh**
+If download_buoy_data is True in the config file:
+- downloads the latest data at the specified NDBC buoy locations.

 ## Downloading atcf forecast and best track data
 **bash/download_and_process_atcf_hurricane_data.sh**
 -  ```configs/download_and_process_hurricane_data.yml``` determines what to process and where to store it.